sriyanaidu/Team_08_Final_Project/README.md

 Expected outcomes include improved awareness and understanding of traffic safety issues, enhanced educational programs, and more informed decision-making by stakeholders.
 By educating itself about traffic violations and their underlying causes, the county can take proactive measures to address safety concerns and promote safer road behavior.

 **Business Questions**
+The following business questions guided our SQL queries and visualizations.
+We focused on questions that would have some real-world applications by improving the presence of police, showcasing correlations between events, and breaking down previous crime to predict future crime.

+1. Are there correlations between crimes, crashes, and traffic violations in the places they occur?
+If so, what is the strength of the correlation?
+2. What is the connection between crimes, crashes, and weather?
+3. What types of crimes have previously occured on each street?

 ## Project Description
 Using open source data sources from Montgomery County, we pulled information from three APIs: crimes, crashes, and traffic violations.
 Then we transformed the data from the three APIs to perform analysis for our business questions.